alanwsmith/typing-rust.alanwsmith.com/src/functions/parameters.md

 The way we do that is to assign a variable inside the parenthesis after the function name.
-The format is similar to what we've used to assing variable so far but we remove the `let`, `=`, and the value.
+The format is similar to what we've used to assigning variable so far but we remove the `let`, `=`, and the value.

-So instad of this:
+So instead of this:

 ```rust, noplayground
 let alfa: i32 = 3